 Covid vaccination articles are trending and here are a couple of them: The Australian published an article about rolling out vaccine in a workplace, where encouragement is key as opposed to mandating them.
 Business Insider promoted paid vaccination leave and stated, “Paid vaccination leave would protect vulnerable workers against COVID-19 while costing businesses and governments less than future lockdowns.”

 Given the opportunity and government support, how do you feel about rolling out covid vaccinations at your workplace?
 This is something that’s potentially coming to the pipeline, and we do need to start asking ourselves these questions and see how our employees respond and its impact on your team.

 If you’re ready to take the next step in your growing business, we can help.
 HR can be painful.
 Our team of HR experts do the heavy lifting, so you can focus on running the show.
 Get help now.
 Contact us today!

-Disclaimer: We know that not everyone agrees on whether or not to get covid vaccinations.
+Disclaimer: We know that not everyone agrees on whether to get covid vaccinations.
 Some people think it’s a great idea, while others are more cautious.
 We are here to offer a healthy discussion and do not mean to offend your own personal beliefs.